highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/11.restoring-sandbox-content/02.backup-sandbox/docs.md

 ###Backup Your Sandbox

-To back up your entire sandbox:
+To backup your entire sandbox:

 1. Quit Sandbox on your machine
 2. Transfer the following folders out of your AppData folders into a new location on your machine or externally: